movementkitchen/website/src/pages/about/index.md

 I have restored a strong, working core and a body that is able to support me in doing what I love.

-Trying to make my skills more useful to women who are looking to improve their quality of life after pregnancy and childbirth, I am currently studying Advanced CPD in Modern Post Natal Assessment, Core Restore & Functional Exercise Programming with Jenny Burrell.
-My passion for movement and fascination with the body keeps driving me to learn, research and explore new approaches and tools across the fields of sport science, physiotherapy and women's health.
+My passion for movement and fascination with the body keeps driving me to learn, research and explore new approaches and tools across the fields of exercise science, physiotherapy and women's health.
+Looking to deepen my knowledge and serve my clients better, I am currently studying for a MSc in Biomechanics / Sports and Exercise Science with University of Roehampton.

 And my personal journey towards a more movement-rich lifestyle continues.
 Over the last five years I've thrown out all the supportive insoles from my shoes and